Philadelphia

 SEPTA Regional Rail

 SEPTA's Regional Rail network consists of 13 commuter rail lines running through a city center tunnel called the City Center Commuter Connection (CCCC), which serves all lines except for the Cynwyd Line, which terminates at Suburban Station.
 All strip maps below treat the section from 30th Street Station to Temple University as the CCCC and use that icon for transfers in order to simplify the map.
 The section between the CCCC and Glenside station (Glenside Combined) is listed here under the Warminster Line.
 All station counts include the CCCC.
 All SEPTA Regional Rail services are operated by SEPTA Regional Rail.
+As through service patterns change with each timetable revision, as of April 2025 we are no longer showing detailed through service patterns on strip maps.

 Airport Line